sogno-platform/dpsim/README.md

-Install [sphinx](http://www.sphinx-doc.org/en/stable/index.html), either from your Linux distribution's repo or [manually](http://www.sphinx-doc.org/en/stable/install.html#windows-install-python-and-sphinx) on Windows.
+Install [sphinx](http://www.sphinx-doc.org/en/stable/index.html), either from your Linux distribution's repo or [manually](http://www.sphinx-doc.org/en/stable/install.html#windows-install-python-and-sphinx) on Windows (if you used the installer which already adds Python to your path and installs pip, you basically only need to run `pip install sphinx` at the command prompt).
 Then, execute `make html` in the Documentation folder to generate the Python API documentation.
 Since sphinx generates the documentation by importing the `dpsim` module, make sure it is properly installed or adjust your `PYTHONPATH` accordingly.
+The resulting documentation will be generated in `_build/html`.